 At American Boys Preparatory Academy, we acknowledge that young boys need a chance to be themselves and that you can’t just wake them up every morning and lock them in a small room for 6, 7, 8 hours and expect them to be happy or well-balanced.
 This is why we will ensure every boy is allowed up to 90 minutes of physical activity every day.
 If a boy is becoming antsy and clearly needs to move around a little bit, he won’t be told to wait for his 15 minutes of recess 3 hours from now.
 He’ll be allowed to work out that excess energy before sitting down and effectively learning again.

 Jack the Home Schooled Kid

 Ultimately, Jack’s parents opted for a third option that met all of their criteria: American Boys Preparatory Academy.
 At American Boys Preparatory Academy, Jack’s parents still retain direct control over what Jack is and is not learning in a non-home environment.
-The learning coaches are highly qualified and are supplemented by tutors with college degrees in a variety of humanities, math, and science topics.
+The learning coaches are highly qualified and are supplemented by tutors with college degrees in a variety of humanities, math, and science majors.
 This ensures that there is never a question or a topic that Jack would be unable to receive help with.
-And, unlike most private school’s charging upward of $30,000 a year, American Boys Preparatory Academy only charges a flat $10,000 a year.
+And, unlike many private schools charging upward of $30,000 a year, American Boys Preparatory Academy charges less than $10,000 a year.
 The chance to maintain that customized homeschool-like education supplemented by highly qualified learning coaches and tutors at a relatively affordable rate made American Boys Preparatory Academy the perfect choice for Jack and his parents.